Ice Age Sacred Site

 A Nest for Everyone

 For all these reasons Bird Mountain is not simply a sacred site but also a place for the intentional revival of bird shamanism here in eastern North America.
 There are indeed many places where this could be done but due to what geographically exists to this day atop Bird Mountain, this is an ideal location for today’s medicine people and thunderbirds to go to practice.
-With all that Bird Mountain has to offer, it is the perfect “place of power” for people, healers and shamans of all kinds to practice their spiritual work, conduct personal ceremonies and do vision quests.
+With all that Bird Mountain has to offer, it is the perfect “place of power” for people, healers and shamans of all kinds to practice your own spiritual work, conduct personal ceremonies and do vision quests.

 In many wondrous ways Bird Mountain is the “Nest of the Great Bird”.
 We can go there as spiritual human beings, bird people, shamans and thunderbirds to reconnect to all our ancestors worldwide.
 It is here we can begin to reclaim our human birthright to embrace and practice bird shamanism once again.
 In this way we will become stronger, better and wiser people.
 Here we will heal to become healthier and happier human beings.
-It is from this positively optimistic position – this naturally high bird’s eye point of view – that we will fly ever higher.
+It is from this positively optimistic position – this naturally high bird’s eye point of view – that we can fly ever higher.
 Here we'll become prepared and empowered to help other people by bringing conscious balance, harmony and peace to all our relations among human kind.